 Augsburg embraces a world of many cultures, beliefs, and traditions.
 This introductory course invites students into that engagement between religious commitment and the world through an exploration of vocation, pluralism, and diversity.
-The course encounters the search for meaning through the narratives of Judaism, Christianity, and Islam, and encourages students to consider their own religious, philosophical, and ethical commitments in dialogue with other perspectives.
+The course encounters the search for meaning through the narratives of Judaism, Christianity, and Islam, and other religious and humanist traditions, and encourages students to consider their own religious, philosophical, and ethical commitments in dialogue with other perspectives.
 Course related texts, activities, and experiences foster critical thinking and inquiry.